 Focus - Continuity and change

+The class is integrating social studies and language to conduct authentic research.
+This plan has been shared with parents since it includes content that only parents can share.
 The students are asking questions, reviewing a variety of resources and analysing the data using some of the thinking concepts (continuity and change).
 They will be given many opportunities to communicate their learning as well.

 So far the class has created different family trees to emphasize that everyone has history.
 This approach has also included everyone's story.
 Parents help their children to share the information that they are comfortable with.
 As I spoke with the class I could see that this activity has validated each students' experience.
 The family history assignment has evolved into a mapping task and provided story writing opportunities.
 Included in this investigation will be an analysis of images of life in the community past and present.
 A trip to the TDSB TUSC schoolhouse will add to the experience.
 The class is exploring historical fiction novels relating to the 1800s as well.